leonp/leonp.github.io/blog/work/_posts/2017-10-05-skinny-guardian.md

 {% include figure.html url="sg-android.jpg" alt="Screenshot of the Skinny Guardian site on a Nexus smartphone" caption="Skinny Guardian loads quickly on a phone" %}

 <cite>The Guardian</cite> has [an excellent, open API](http://open-platform.theguardian.com/), so the project gave me a chance to work with external, queryable data.
-I'd only worked with the Google Maps API in the past, using some pre-defined templates and queries.
-This project gave me a chance to work from scratch, building my own API queries and wrangling the results into layout files.
+I'd only used the Google Maps API in the past, copying some pre-defined templates and queries.
+With Skinny Guardian, I built my own API queries and wrangled the results into layout files.

 ## The set up